read_parquet(

 We ran this query on Nic’s laptop connecting to the following buckets:

-2. an identical bucket located in the eu-west-2 region, in London
+region - an identical bucket located in the

-The average times across 3 runs are shown in the table below.
+The average times across 3 runs are shown in Table 6.2.

 Using a bucket in the same geographical region resulted in a slight decrease in time to run the query and collect the data, when transferring the results to work with locally.
 However, geographic location alone wasn’t the sole factor determining transfer times.